progmatix21/North/README.md

 means to do that.
 Here comes 'North' an app which rhymes with 'orth' of 'orthography'.

 North is a trie-based ASCII sequence suggester.
+It uses the Damerau-Levenshtein algorithm to select the closest match.

 ## Usage